dasch-swiss/dsp-docs/docs/developers/dsp-api/introduction.md

 <br>

-## The Knora-base ontology
+## The knora-base ontology

 DSP-API has a [base ontology](https://docs.knora.org/paradox/02-knora-ontologies/knora-base.html), i.e. a data model, with pre-defined basic data types.
 In addition to this base ontology, each project can create its own data model which is capable to describe the types of items it wishes to store.
-Project specific ontologies **must** be extensions of the Knora base ontology.
+Project specific ontologies **must** be extensions of the `knora-base` ontology.

-The Knora-base ontology is identified by the IRI `http://www.knora.org/ontology/knora-base`.
+The `knora-base` ontology is identified by the IRI `http://www.knora.org/ontology/knora-base`.
 In our documents it will be identified by the prefix `knora-base` or simply `kb`.
-More information about the Knora-base ontology can be found [here](knora-base.md).
+More information about the `knora-base` ontology can be found [here](ontologies/knora-base.md).

 <br>